elwin37/SMOG/README.md

 These data were combined with 2MASS J, H, Ks over the full field and UKIDSS J, H, Ks over half the field from l ~ 102-105.

 YSOs were identified using CCD and CMD selections, and clusters/associations were identified using DBSCAN and minimum spanning tree methods.

+ms.pdf is the manuscript submitted to the arXiv.